signalogic/SigSRF_SDK/pktlib_readme.md

 <a name="DSReadPcap"></a>
 ## DSReadPcap

-DSReadPcap() reads one or more pcap records at the current file position of fp_pcap into pkt_buf, and fills in one or more pcap record structs (see [Pcap Record Structs](#user-content-pcaprechdrt) below).
+DSReadPcap() reads one or more pcap, pcapng, or rtpXXX file records at the current file position of fp_pcap into pkt_buf, and fills in one or more record structs (see [Pcap Record Structs](#user-content-pcaprechdrt) below).
 DSReadPcap() fully parses each record it reads, including data link layer and VLAN headers (if any), and fills in packet record structs with packet data, timestamp, and length, and other information.

 ```c++
 int DSReadPcap(FILE*           fp_pcap,